Advisory Services

 For meeting the liquidity coverage ratio (LCR), there can be higher lending to NBFCs by the banks to equivalent excess government bonds owned by the banks.
 Liquid assets are required to meet short-term liabilities.

-As per the senior bankers, rather than regulatory incentives, lending to NBFCs are more about risk perception.
-5% increase in the limit of the capital fund will push banks to increase their lending to NBFCs as currently, no bank has exposure of 10% of their capital fund to a single NBFC.
-These measures are temporary or short term in nature; therefore it will be the decision of banks to give more exposure to the NBFC sector.
+As per the senior bankers, rather than regulatory incentives, lending to NBFCs is more about risk perception.
+A 5% increase in the limit of the capital fund will push banks to increase their lending to NBFCs as, currently, no bank has exposure of 10% of their capital fund to a single NBFC.
+These measures are temporary or short-term in nature; therefore, it will be the decision of banks to give more exposure to the NBFC sector.

 To ensure market stability, it was a great move by the regulator.
 However, it will only benefit selected NBFCs.
-LCR (Leverage Coverage Ratio) capped at 0.5%.
-At the time of asset-liability mismatch of NBFCs, RBI was very crucial while promising for sufficient liquidity in the financial markets.
+LCR (Leverage Coverage Ratio) is capped at 0.5%.
+At the time of the asset-liability mismatch of NBFCs, RBI was very crucial while promising sufficient liquidity in the financial markets.

-As rather than focusing on profitability through short-term funds they raised more equity and long-term funds which create instability.
-We hope that these measures will likely to improve the liquidity situation in the market.
+Rather than focusing on profitability through short-term funds, they raised more equity and long-term funds, which created instability.
+We hope that these measures will likely improve the liquidity situation in the market.

 Easy Payment Options Available No Spam.
 No Sharing.
 100% Confidentiality